akrzemi1/__sandbox__/papers/bad_alloc.md

 per-allocation limits
 ---------------------

-Throwing `std::bad_alloc` represents a failre to process a given allocation request for *any* reason.
+Throwing `std::bad_alloc` represents a failure to process a given allocation request for *any* reason.
 One such reason is that the requested memory size exceeds a per-allocation limit specified in the system for a given program.
 Consider the following program that tries to allocate a huge chunk of memory:

 ```c++